Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Provide consistent protection throughout the summer

-Beginning treatments before July often leads to better long-term results than waiting until mosquito populations have already expanded.
+Starting treatment before July generally produces better long-term results than waiting until populations have already expanded.

 Summer Mosquito Control FAQs Near Wilmington, NC